David Arquette: Professional wrestling

 In 2000, after filming the World Championship Wrestling (WCW) film Ready to Rumble, Arquette was brought into WCW storylines.
 He made his first appearance on the April 12, 2000, episode of Thunder, sitting in the crowd before leaping into the ring to take part in a worked confrontation with Eric Bischoff and his New Blood stable.
-Afterwards, he formed an alliance with Chris Kanyon and then reigning WCW World Heavyweight Champion Diamond Dallas Page, and with their help, he defeated Bischoff in a singles match on the April 24 episode of Nitro.
+Afterwards, he formed an alliance with Chris Kanyon and Diamond Dallas Page, then the reigning WCW World Heavyweight Champion.
+With their help, he defeated Bischoff in a singles match on the April 24 episode of Nitro.
 On the following episode of Thunder, Arquette teamed with Page in a match against Bischoff and Jeff Jarrett, with the stipulation that whichever man got the pin would take the championship.
 Arquette pinned Bischoff again in the match's finish, winning the WCW World Heavyweight Championship in the process.

 During his time as champion, Arquette was mostly used as comic relief.
 He only appeared on two shows as champion, the May 1 Nitro and May 7 Slamboree pay-per-view.
 During the former, a vignette was shown, filmed on the set of Arquette's film 3000 Miles to Graceland, which also featured his wife Courteney Cox and their co-star Kurt Russell.
 In the vignette, Cox informs Russell that Arquette is the WCW World Heavyweight Champion, causing Russell to laugh and walk off and Arquette to chase after him with a steel chair.
 In another portion of the show, Arquette was seen backstage trembling in fear and attempting to "give back" the championship belt.
 However, he did successfully defend the title against Tank Abbott with help from Page.